In this section

 Neurovascular Disorders Program

 The Neurovascular Disorders Program at Children’s Wisconsin offers comprehensive, family-centered care for a variety of neurovascular disorders.
-Our multidisciplinary team includes dedicated pediatric neuroradiologists, pediatric neurosurgeons with vascular expertise, pediatric endovascular surgeons, pediatric neuropsychologists, and pediatric neurologists with expertise in treating strokes in children.
-As part of our nationally recognized Neurosciences Center, our program’s specialists offer cutting-edge diagnosis and treatment options to patients from across Wisconsin and beyond.
+Our multidisciplinary neurovascular specialist team includes dedicated pediatric neuroradiologists, pediatric neurosurgeons with vascular expertise, pediatric endovascular surgeons, pediatric neuropsychologists, and pediatric neurologists with expertise in treating strokes in children.
+As part of our nationally recognized Neurosciences Center, our program’s neurovascular specialists offer cutting-edge diagnosis and treatment options to patients from across Wisconsin and beyond.

 Our resources include the state’s only Level 1 Children’s Surgery Center; a hybrid suite in the radiology department that can be used for both endovascular procedures as well as open craniotomies, allowing us to deliver flexible and efficient patient care; and a highly trained neuro intensive care team.
 Our neurosciences patient care unit is equipped with state-of-the-art neuromonitoring capabilities, a rehabilitation gym and other services designed to help our inpatients recover as quickly as possible.